dynatrace-ace/data-access-and-partitioning/roles/my-use-case/files/lab/lab-guide/content/02a-metadata-enrichment/index.md

 ![](../../assets/images/enriched.png)

-9. Check once again your Enrichment Notebook
+9. Check once again your **Enrichment** Notebook

 ![](../../assets/images/enrichment_final.png)

 ## Close Up & Next Challenge

-Well Done, now we have enriched our 3rd Gen environment, based on how we want ot slice and dice our data.
+Well Done, now we have enriched our Dynatrace Platform environment, based on how we want to slice and dice our data.

-Now we will run into a New challenge.
+Now we will run into a new challenge.

 Easytrade doesn’t follow k8s standards, and has multiple teams working within the same namespace.

-We need to provide data access, not at the app level (easytrade), but at the component level (e.g. BrokerService)

-We need a lower granularity
+We need to provide data access, not at the app level (easytrade), but at the component level (e.g. BrokerService).
+We need lower granularity!

-We will have to solve this by manual pod annotations.
+We will have to solve this by manual pod annotations in our next lab.

 ![](../../assets/images/enrichapproaches.png)

-Good job!, back to the slides
+Good job!
+Now, back to the slides.